apeterson91/website/content/author/admin/_index.md

 +++

-Adam Peterson is a Biostatistics PhD candidate at the University of Michigan.
+I am a Biostatistics PhD candidate at the University of Michigan.
+My professional interests focus on developing statistical methodologies and software tools that improve urban life.
-He is interested in understanding the built environment's effect on human health and the environmental impact of consumer choices through Bayesian modeling strategies.